Posted by Jones Bootmaker on

+The primary benefit of a Goodyear Welted shoe is its long-term durability and ability to be resoled time after time.
 A Goodyear-Welt machine runs a lockstitch through the upper, insole and welt and a dual stitch to the outsole of the shoe.
 The double stitch means that the shoe is twice as resilient to your average shoe.

 The Goodyear Welted Collection

-- Goodyear-Welted shoes can be a little tricky to break-in, we recommend rubbing a little bee’s wax onto the inside of the heel so soften up the lining and reduce the risk of blisters.
+- Goodyear-Welted shoes can be a little tricky to break-in, we recommend rubbing a little wax onto the inside of the heel so soften up the lining and reduce the risk of blisters.

 - Try out your shoes in dry conditions on the first few wears, fine grit on leather soles will build a barrier against moisture and increase the lifespan of your shoes.